1.7.2. Editing configuration files on file level

 #-

-• The tag corresponds to the context menu command Delete under PARTadmin -> Configuration files at key level: Red background color
+• The tag corresponds to the context menu command Delete under PARTadmin -> Configuration files on key level: Red background color

 #~

-• The tag corresponds to the context menu command Do not merge under PARTadmin -> Configuration files at block level.
+• The tag corresponds to the context menu command Do not merge under PARTadmin -> Configuration files on block level.